bhyvex/cloudly/docs/opentsdb.md

 Cloudly runs off of Hadoop and is powered by the OpenTSBD.

 First, you need to setup HBase.
-If you are brand new to HBase and/or OpenTSDB we recommend you test with a stand-alone instance as this is the easiest to get up and running.
+If you are brand new to HBase and/or OpenTSDB we recommend you test with a stand-alone instance as this is the easiest to setup.

 ###### Install HBase